 The Containerized Command Center was a key to the success of the project, as it allowed for continuous monitoring of water quality, comprehensive control of the project and ease of access to equipment for engineers.

-All discharged water met stringent permit requirements including <7 parts per billion selenium.
+All discharged water met stringent permit requirements including <7 parts per billion of selenium.
 MPW encountered zero safety or environmental issues during this project.